lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 that the sender has received a correct Bitmap reporting that all fragments have been received.
 The receiver then updates the value of the next expected window.

-If the receiver receives an All-0 fragment, the sender may send one or more fragments per window.
-Otherwise, some fragments in the window have been lost.

 When an All-1 fragment is received, it indicates that the last fragment of the packet has been sent.
 Since the last window is not always full, the MIC will be used to detect if all fragments of the packet have been received.
 A correct MIC indicates the end of the transmission but the receiver must stay alive for an Inactivity Timer period to answer to any